-One thing that equals “home” and “holidays” for our family—and among my support group members and family members, and almost everyone I know really—is cookies.
+One thing that equals “home” and “holidays” for our family—and among my support group members and family members, and almost everyone I know really—are cookies.
 As I’ve shared many times, my Brown Sugar Chocolate Chip Cookies are required at every holiday event by decree of my family, and everyone loves my Flourless Peanut Butter Cookies.
-And I have many more cookie recipes that make folks happy.
+And I have many more gluten-free cookie recipes that make folks happy.

 But those aren’t the kind of cookies I’m talking about; those recipes get made throughout the year.
 I’m talking about the cookie recipes that you only pull out of your recipe box (or recipe boxes; yes, I still have those) once a year.
-The cookies that are so special that you make dozens of them at a time to pack in Chinese take-out boxes as Christmas presents for the people you love.
+The kind of cookies that are so special that you make dozens of them at a time to pack in Chinese take-out boxes as Christmas presents for the people you love.

 Maybe they’re stained glass cookies, lace cookies, macaroons, or those beautiful holiday cut-out cookies of all descriptions.
 While I rarely have time to make all manners of amazing cookies during the holidays, I do love bringing out some special cookies for Christmas.

 Add some nutmeg to a basic shortbread recipe, spread all in a pan, brush on some egg white, bake slowly at low heat and you end up with a dense, rich somewhat crispy shortbread with intense nutmeg flavor and a glossy golden crust.

-Move over fancy, schmantzy holiday cookies, Nutmeg Shortbread Flats deserve a place in the holiday cookie show and our Home for the Holidays … Gluten-Free Style event, too!
+Move over fancy, schmancy holiday cookies, Nutmeg Shortbread Flats deserve a place in the holiday cookie show and our Home for the Holidays … Gluten-Free Style event, too!

 Gluten-Free Nutmeg Shortbread Recipe